 GE aircraft leasing unit cancels 69 737 MAX orders

-April 17 (Reuters) - The aircraft leasing subsidiary of General Electric Co GE.N, GECAS, said on Friday it was canceling 69 orders for Boeing Co's BA.N grounded 737 MAX jets.
+April 17 (Reuters) - General Electric Co's GE.N aircraft leasing subsidiary canceled 69 orders for Boeing Co's BA.N grounded 737 MAX jets on Friday, as it evaluates its order book in the wake of the coronavirus pandemic.

+Demand for airplanes has taken a beating as the virus outbreak brought travel to virtual halt, forcing several airlines to defer deliveries of planes to a later date.

+"Today's agreement will help GECAS better align our available fleet with the needs of our global customer base," said Greg Conlon, chief executive officer of GECAS, in a statement.

+The move comes days after Boeing posted a total of 150 737 MAX cancellations in March, including 75 previously reported from Irish leasing company Avolon.
+The remaining 75 cancellations were from buyers including Brazil's GOL GOLL4.SA.

-GECAS maintains 29 MAX aircraft in its fleet and 82 on order, the company said.
+The unit, GECAS, maintains 29 MAX aircraft in its fleet and has 82 jets on order from Boeing, the company said.

 (Reporting by Ankit Ajmera in Bengaluru; Editing by Amy Caren Daniel)